'Special day' as Emery gives Villa fans hope

 Sunday's 3-1 victory has been long overdue for Villa, but Emery has made a big impact in a short space of time.

-"Good times could be coming back for Aston Villa," said former Premier League striker Clinton Morrison, who was watching the game for BBC Radio 5 live.
+"Good times could be coming back for Aston Villa," said former Premier League striker Clinton Morrison, who was watching the game for BBC Radio 5 Live.

 "You always get the bounce, but this feels different."